The Holy Spirit and His Gifts

 The gifts of the Spirit in 1 Corinthians 12:7-11 include the ability to speak a word of wisdom or knowledge into a situation, prophecy, speaking a language you have not learnt (tongues), and interpretation of tongues.
 (Not all tongues are human languages, according to 1 Corinthians 13:1.)
 These and the other gifts are for the common good (12:7), building up the fellowship.

-In 1 Corinthians 14:26, people may contribute a song, a teaching, a revelation, a tongue, or an interpretation of that tongue (not a vision!)
+In 1 Corinthians 14:26, people may contribute a song, a teaching, a revelation, a tongue, or an interpretation of that tongue (visions are not mentioned).
 A song of worship may come to mind in advance or during the meeting.
 Somebody may bring a request for a particular song of worship; they should explain their choice.
-Sung worship began with the psalms – all Spirit-inspired – long before Jesus’ time, and many of the best hymns have been inspired by psalms; Ephesians 5:19 and Colossians 3:16 speak of hymns and songs inspired by the Holy Spirit.
-Or somebody can bring words they have written to a well-known tune, from popular music or elsewhere.
+Sung worship began with the psalms long before Jesus’ time, and many of the best hymns have been inspired by psalms; Ephesians 5:19 and Colossians 3:16 speak of hymns and songs inspired by the Holy Spirit.
+Or somebody can bring words they have written to a tune known from popular music or elsewhere.
 Think ahead how everybody may read the words at once.
 Hymns and other worship songs can be sung unaccompanied, or accompanied by a musician or a recording.

 A teaching might be spontaneous, something that God has taught you or that you have learnt by studying scripture and that you feel called to share.
 Or somebody will be inspired to prepare a teaching.
 A revelation may come spontaneously or in advance of the meeting.
 A prophet is granted God’s view of a situation (or part of it), and speaks from that viewpoint.
-Other prophets present will weigh what is said at the time (14:29).
-This prevents nonsense being propagated (in some churches there is plenty, and the Old Testament penalty for false prophecy is sobering).
+The rest of the group should promptly discuss what has been said (14:29).
+This prevents nonsense being disseminated more widely (in some congregations it is abundant).
 Normally there should be two or three such contributions, giving way to each other if necessary (14:29-30).
 This is a gathering around Jesus, and people are free to address him in prayer and words of worship too.

-A tongue will be spontaneous, and its interpretation also will be.
-Who has the gift of interpretation will be known in advance, and if nobody with this gift is present then nobody should speak in tongues (14:28); no more than three persons should in any case (14:27).
-People who speak in tongues should pray to receive interpretations as well (14:13).
+A tongue will be spontaneous, and its interpretation will also be.
+Who has the gift of interpretation will be known in advance, and if nobody with this gift is present then nobody should speak in tongues (14:28); not more than three persons should do so in any case (14:27).
+Persons who speak in tongues should pray to receive interpretations as well (14:13).
 Interpretation of tongues is necessary for the sake of others present, believers and any non-believers who have been invited (14:22-23); without interpretation, the latter would regard tongues as madness (as at Pentecost in Acts 2:13).
+Non-believers are welcome and are liable to be convicted by prophetic words spoken (14:24-25).

 Persons with the gift of tongues may also address God privately using tongues.
 They bear witness that this is fulfilling.